Apply to the Economics Major

 4. Updated UW Transcript

 • Unofficial Transcripts may be saved as a PDF from the Academics tab of your MyUW.
-(See an example!)
+(Example transcript)

 • Official Transcripts are not required.